concourse/rfcs/074-k8s-storage/proposal.md

 # Proposal

-**TL;DR**: We recommend going with the image registry option because it satisfies all the requirements and gives us a bunch of options to improve performance when compared to the blobstore option.
-It also provides a very flexible solution that works across multiple runtime workers.
-[See Details](#image-registry-to-store-artifacts)
+**TL;DR**: After [spiking on the CSI driver interface](https://github.com/concourse/concourse/issues/6133) we now recommend creating a CSI driver based on baggageclaim.

 Furthermore, the CSI is a useful interface for building the storage component against.
 [See Details](#csi)

 # Storage Options considered

-## Baggageclaim Daemonset
+## Baggageclaim + CSI Implementation
 ### Description
 A privileged baggageclaim pod would manage all the **cache object** for step pods.
-The pod can be provided sufficient privilege to create overlay mounts using `BiDirectional` value for `mountPropagation`.
-The `volumeMount` object allows specifying a volume `subPath`.
+The baggageclaim pod can be provided sufficient privilege to create overlay mounts and have those mounts propagate back to the host using the `BiDirectional` value for `mountPropagation`.

-This approach didn't work using GCE PDs or vSphere Volumes ([Issue](https://github.com/kubernetes/kubernetes/issues/95049)).
-It does work using `hostPath` option, however, that would require a large root volume and wouldn't be able to leverage IaaS based persistent disks.

 The pod would run on all nodes that Concourse would execute steps on.